decentraland/pow-authorization-server/README.md

 [You can find all API documentation here.](docs/API/AUTH_API.md)

+## Environment Variables

+- `SECRETS_DIRECTORY`: Path of the folder where the file `public_key.pem` will be stored when the app starts.
 ## Architecture

 Extension of "ports and adapters architecture", also known as "hexagonal architecture".